AndreyNautilus/AndreyNautilus.github.io/content/posts/0-areas-on-hex-grid/index.md

 ### Combined?

-It seems that combination of "iterative" and "fully random" floodfill will give us a good result, but how can combine them?
+It seems that combination of _iterative_ and _fully random_ floodfill will give us a good result, but how can we combine them?
 The expantion of areas should be random to avoid round shapes.
-Looping over areas is actually the same as picking random area, because random number generator should give roughly equal amuont of every index.
+Looping over areas is actually the same as picking random area, because random number generator should give roughly equal amount of every index.

 Possible improvements:

 - add weights to areas to tweak RNG;
 - add weights to expansion points;
-- or implement an analyzer of the produced result and re-generate the layout of the quality is too low;
+- or implement an analyzer of the produced result and re-generate the layout if the quality is too low;

 ## "Voronoi" principle